Matt Jones (running back): Washington Redskins

 Jones playing against the Philadelphia Eagles in 2016.

 The Washington Redskins selected Jones with the 95th overall pick of the 2015 NFL draft.
 He signed a four-year contract on May 11, 2015.
-On September 20, 2015, against the St. Louis Rams, Jones ran 39 yards for a touchdown, which was his longest run from scrimmage.
+On September 20, against the St. Louis Rams, Jones ran 39 yards for a touchdown, which was his longest run from scrimmage.
 Jones would run for a career-high 123 yards and a career-high two touchdowns.
-On November 15, 2015, against the New Orleans Saints, Jones caught a pass and ran 78 yards for a touchdown, which was his first career receiving touchdown.
+On November 15, against the New Orleans Saints, Jones caught a pass and ran 78 yards for a touchdown, which was his first career receiving touchdown.
 He would finish with a career-high 131 receiving yards.
-On November 29, 2015, against the New York Giants, Jones caught a pass and ran for 45 yards.
+On November 29, against the New York Giants, Jones caught a pass and ran for 45 yards.
 He finished his rookie season with 144 carries for 490 rushing yards and three rushing touchdowns.

-He began the season cemented as the starting running back after Alfred Morris left via free agency in the 2016 offseason.
+Jones began the season cemented as the starting running back after Alfred Morris left via free agency in the 2016 offseason.
 Jones suffered a knee injury on October 23, 2016, during a 20–17 loss to the Detroit Lions.
 He was replaced by rookie Robert Kelley for the following game and officially lost his starting position after Kelley performed well in Jones' absence.
 The following week, he was relegated to the third-string behind Kelley and Chris Thompson.
 He finished the 2016 season with 99 carries for 460 rushing yards and three rushing touchdowns.

 On September 2, 2017, Jones was waived by the Redskins.

 Indianapolis Colts

 Jones was claimed off waivers by the Indianapolis Colts on September 3, 2017.
-He was waived on September 9, 2017, and was re-signed to the practice squad.
-He was promoted to the active roster on September 22, 2017.
-He was waived by the Colts on December 2, 2017, but re-signed two days later.
-He finished the 2017 season with five carries for 14 yards in five games.
+He was waived on September 9, and was re-signed to the team's practice squad.
+Jones was promoted to the active roster on September 22.
+He was waived by the Colts on December 2, but re-signed two days later.
+Jones finished the 2017 season with five carries for 14 yards in five games.
 He was waived by the Colts on May 1, 2018.

 Philadelphia Eagles

 On May 9, 2018, Jones signed a two-year contract with the Philadelphia Eagles.
-He was released on September 1, 2018.
+He was released by the Eagles on September 1.